pmacg/hypergraph-bipartite-components/README.md

 ```bash
 python show_visualisation.py
 ```
-This example was used to create Figure 1 in the main paper.
+This example was used to create Figure 1 in the paper.

 ## Experiments
 In this section, we give instructions for running the experiments reported in the paper.